How to Avoid 3 Types of Heat-Related Illness

 - Loss of energy

-A kid may be at risk for heat exhaustion if he displays the following symptoms:
+A growing athlete may be at risk for heat exhaustion if he displays the following symptoms:

 - Rapid pulse